My experience as a Creator VIP at Creativation 2018. Brilliant craft products worth looking for. Creativation 2018 highlights.

 Children’s crafts are always my first stop, since so many of my readers have children!
 This year I even shared my picks for the top 5 trends in children’s crafts from Creativation on the Association for Creative Industries (AFCI) blog.

-As far as specific products, Kunin makes lovely eco-fi felt out of 100% recycled plastic bottles.
-I loved this crocheted unicorn kit from Hoooked.
-And my kids always enjoy Craft-tastic kits.
+As far as specific products, Kunin makes lovely eco-fi felt out of 100% recycled plastic bottles, and my kids always enjoy Craft-tastic kits.
 They’ve made the thread bowls and paper bowls, and I think my two younger girls would love the puppy love kit!

 I’ve always been curious about fondant, and at Creativation I learned how to make a fondant sheep thanks to Cristina of PrimaCristina cakes.
 If you haven’t played with fondant yet, I highly recommend it!
 It’s just like playing with play dough, but delicious!